-Safari is one of the widely used browsers on iPhone and iPad.
+Safari is one of the widely used browsers on the iPhone and iPad.
 Users usually open a new tab to visit a website and then just press the Home button when they are done.
-They don’t close tabs and thus, they are piled up.
-Thankfully, there’s an easy way to close all Safari tabs at once in iOS 12.
+They don’t close tabs and thus, the tabs get piled up.
+Thankfully, there’s an easy way to close all Safari tabs at once in iOS 13.
 The feature was introduced in iOS 10, and it has been appreciated since then.

 How to Close All Safari Tabs at Once in iOS 12 or Earlier on iPhone or iPad